JacobHP/Car_Pricing/README.md

 I used Selenium and BeautifulSoup (bs4) to scrape the data.

+I wrote a script that would scrape data for brands based on search setting, searching for Price (L-H), Price (H-L) and 'relevance'.
+For more common brands, I could run with multiple search settings then removed any duplicates.
+For less common brands I could just search on one setting.
+Data was scraped into different csv files then these were combined, with duplicate entries removed.

-Initial Limitations:
+Limitations:
 * Autotrader limited to first 100 pages (i.e. even if there were 40k cars of a brand, I could only scrape ~1300 for a given search setting).
 * Website has measures in place to combat repeated requests.
-I did not test the limits of these measures.
+I did not push the limits of these measures and scraped conservatively by using sleep functions.

-Solutions:
-* I wrote an script that would scrape data for brands based on search setting, searching for Price (L-H), Price (H-L) and 'relevance.
-For more common brands, I could run with multiple search settings then removed any duplicates.
-For less common brands I could just search on one setting
-* I utilised the time library to pause the script at certain intervals to appear more humanlike.
-As a consequence the script is fairly slow (I had it scrape in the background during other activities)

 Further considerations:
 * One could argue that data was not entirely independently sampled as a result of the ordering searches.
-However methodology provided a reasonable attempt and no adverse effects of this were found during the analysis or modelling.
+However methodology provided a reasonable attempt and no obvious adverse effects of this were found during the analysis or modelling.

-Data was scraped into different csv files then these were combined, with duplicate entries removed.

 # 2. Cleaning

 The cleaning process had two distinct parts.
-The first was getting the data in a somewhat useable state, the second was the more finer/detailed cleaning.
+The first was getting the data in a somewhat useable state, the second was the more finer/detailed cleaning: dealing with missing values, obvious outliers, ensuring consistency in categoricals etc.

 **Part 1**